jelopz/ProcessingGame/README.md

 TODO:

 1. Add a third player.   - One all knowing player vs team of 2
-2. Add extra functionality to team of 2.

-  a) Wards/flairs that light up a portion of the screen.
-This lets you know where the oppenent is or is not.

-  b) Maybe one person has a more powerful machinegun while the other has the ability to heal.
 3. More classes?
 Check out Evolve for more potential ideas.
 4. Brainstorm